Cheikh Mokrani

-Sheikh Mohamed El-Mokrani (الشيخ محمد المقراني; Lḥaǧ Muḥend n Ḥmed n At-Meqqran; d.
-1871), also known as Mohand Amokrane, was one of the principal leaders and the namesake of the Mokrani Revolt of 1871 against the French occupation of Algeria.
+Sheikh Mohand Amokrane (Lḥaǧ Muḥend n Ḥmed n At-Meqqran, الشيخ محمد المقراني; d.
+1871), also known as Mohamed El-Mokrani, was one of the principal leaders and the namesake of the Mokrani Revolt of 1871 against the French occupation of Algeria.

 Early life

-El-Mokrani was a descendant of the rulers of the Kingdom of Ait Abbas, descendants of Abderrahmane of Djebel Ayad.
+El-Mokrani was a descendant of the rulers of the Kingdom of Beni Abbas, descendants of Abderrahmane of Djebel Ayad.
 The Amokrane, had been rulers since the sixteenth century of the Kalâa of Ait Abbas in the Bibans and of the Medjana region.
 In the 1830s, Cheikh Mokrani's father Ahmed El Mokrani (d.
 1853), had chosen to ally himself with the French invaders.
 It was Ahmed El Mokrani who had allowed the Iron Gates expedition of 1839 and he had become khalifa of the Medjana under the tutelage of the French authorities.
 This alliance had soon revealed itself to be a form of subordination - a decree of 1845 abolished the khalifalik of Medjana so that when Mohamed succeeded his father, as the choice of the French Arab Bureaux, his title was no more than “bachagha” (başağa=chief commander).